mj-jimenez/pandrugs-frontend/app/faqs/faqs.md

 You can find more details regarding the GScore computation [here](#!/help#gscore-calculation).

-### What are the Best Therapeutic Candidates?<a name="best-therapeutic-candidates"></a>
+### What are the Best Therapeutic Candidates (BTC)?<a name="best-therapeutic-candidates"></a>
-PanDrugs provides a prioritized list of candidate drugs considering the DScore and GScore values. **Those therapies supported by DScores and GScores closer to 1 will have higher evidence of their effectiveness in cancer treatment and will be considered as Best Therapeutic Candidates**.
+PanDrugs provides a prioritized list of candidate drugs considering the DScore and GScore values. **Those therapies supported by DScores and GScores closer to 1 will have higher evidence of their effectiveness in cancer treatment and will be considered as Best Therapeutic Candidates (BTC)**.

-The thresholds for labelling a drug as Best Therapeutic Candidate are DScore = 0.7 and GScore = 0.6.
+The thresholds for labelling a drug as BTC are DScore = 0.7 and GScore = 0.6.

 <!-- ### Which are PanDrugsdb sources?<a name="pandrugsdb-sources"></a>
 You can check all sources used to build PanDrugsdb in [sources](#!/sources) page. -->